GoodNotes/interviews/README.md

         - [Recruiter Challenge](recruiter.md)
         - [Customer Support Case Challenge](customer-support.md)
         - [Quality Assurance Challenge](quality-assurance.md)
-3. Meet your hiring manager (1 hour)
+3. Meet your team members (1 - 2 hours)
-    - Second video call interview with your hiring manager and another senior team member
+    - Second video call interview with your hiring manager and another team member
     - You would have a chance to go through your take-home submission and other projects you have built.
-    - For engineering roles, we may also ask you to work on some live coding questions via screen share.
+    - For engineering roles, we ask you to work on some live coding questions via screen share.
-4. Meet the founder and the team (6 to 8 hours)
+4. Meet the founder and the team (3 - 6 hours)
-    - Full day on-site interview with us at our office
+    - Half a day on-site interview with us at our office
-        1. Three to four one-on-two interviews with our team members.
+        1. Two to three one-on-two interviews with our team members.
 We may ask you to work on a problem in person with your machine.
         2. Meet the whole company over lunch.
             - As a way for the team to know you better, we ask you to talk about any personal projects you may have or anything you are passionate about (5-10 minutes).
             - Free lunch on us, of course.